zackbalbin/ErgoTutorials/minttoken/README.md

 A simple script to mint a transaction and send it to an address that the user specified.

-Still need to
-- Optimize code
-- Update config file paramters
-- Review the tutorial to make sure its finished

 ### Tutorial

 Since this is the second tutorial I am going to skip over the basic setup of the application.
 If you want to see how its done, check out the fist tutorial: [Simple Send](https://github.com/zackbalbin/ErgoTutorials/tree/master/simplesend).